 Some of the yearly programming that keeps our Robbinswold family growing and connected include: family camp, two work parties, Lilliwaup community day camp, summer camp and troop and service unit camping.
 To find out more about any of these traditions, please contact Camp Director Kate Tegeler.

 Get a Taste of Camp

 Come see what camp is all about before registering!
-Children get to sample camp activities with our experienced camp staff while parents enjoy an informative presentation and have all their questions answered by the camp directors.
-You will also have the opportunity to tour camp, and staff will be on hand to help with registration.
+Children sample camp activities while parents have their questions answered by the camp directors and tour camp.

 39580 N Highway 101

 "My daughter had an amazing experience at Robbinswold.
 She loved the counselors, the activities,the place...she has not taken off her bead necklace since camp!
 She especially loved some of the camp traditions, including Dock to Rock.
 She was so proud of that.
 I think the fact that water is such a huge part of Robbinswold, the girls really love that.
 I can only say that her Robbinswold experience was 'magical,' she did not stop talking from the moment I picked her up until we arrived at the Ferry.
 She loved all the counselors.
 Well done Girl Scouts!"